 Advice on keeping it from appearing and getting rid of it.

 Scab, rather common for pear and apple trees

-Although it also infects medlars and plum trees, it is most famous for infecting pear trees and apple trees for which scab is known to provoke devastation.
+Although it also infects medlar and plum, it is most famous for infecting pear tree and apple tree for which scab is known to provoke devastation.
 Fruits on infected trees start showing brown spots that make the fruit rot as they spread across the flesh.

 Spores from a fungus that overwintered on dead leaves are responsible for this contamination.
 First, the tree’s leaves are covered with velvety spots during the primary infection.

 Things can stop there, but if it is a rainy summer, spores propagated by the spots on the leaves will germinate on the flowers and fruits of the tree.
 This is called secondary infection.